Art Business Info. for Artists

 It involves contracts and payments to third parties for their contribution

-Selling in Galleries
+Selling in Art Galleries

 • Art Competition and Juried Open Exhibitions - often considered as a shortcut to generating interest from galleries